Oh I love them because they know more then photographers and put us all in the same box and…

 “What Camera do you use?”
 Really?

 “Do you shoot RAW or Jpeg?”
-Can you tell from the images on my website?
+Eh?

 “Some parts of the venue may be dark, will you bring addition lighting to set up?”
-Err, that would remove any element of being candid away from how I work, and what part of working with available light and working at a good stealthy pace did I not make clear?
+Err, that would remove any element of being candid away from how I work.
+And what part of working with available light and working at a good stealthy pace did I not make clear?

 “Do you use reflectors?”
 See above